Retro AI: Exploring modern AI concepts through the Commodore 64 and BASIC. (Keynote ๐๏ธ)

 TypeScript is a strongly-typed, object-oriented superset of JavaScript that transpiles to JavaScript.
 This enables C# developers to build applications with JavaScript that feels more comfortable.
 Since TypeScript is typed and object-oriented, it also provides a bit of continuity between backend and frontend languages, so full-stack development feels more seamless.
 C# developers can benefit from the similar programming workflows between TypeScript and C#, across the entire stack.
 So come and learn about the TypeScript language and how it can help you write and maintain JavaScript code in a very familiar way: through the object-oriented paradigm.

-Lightning Talks (5-15 minutes)
+Lightning Talks (10-20 minutes)

-How to file a bug report.
+How to file a bug report that actually gets the bug fixed.

 WTF is a Developer Advocate?

-Do you really need a degree to work as a [programmer | developer | engineer]?
+Do you really need a degree to work as a (programmer || developer || engineer)?